Kneeling: European knights since the Middle Ages

 The gesture of kneeling before royalty to receive a knighthood is a way of proclaiming the person's dedication to serving and honoring their country or the Church.
 However, knighting ceremonies are not as rigid and demanding as they once were in the Middle Ages.
 There have been a few changes to the aspect of kneeling that have made the ceremony accessible to a more diverse number of people.
 Knighting ceremonies now usually take place with the investiture, a special day when those that have been awarded with an honor from the Crown receive their award in person at a royal residence.
 Those that are present to be knighted are no longer required to take part in all of the expansive sections of the knighthood ceremony from the Middle Ages.
 One of the sections that has been waived is the need for the individual to kneel at a chapel altar with a sword placed on it.
 The person is still required to kneel before the monarch during the accolade in order to be dubbed, but they do so on an investiture stool.

 While kneeling is seen as a sign of respect and humility in countries that have a monarch, it is not considered commonplace in countries where there is no monarch.
 Because of this cultural difference, kneeling is not required for individuals from these countries when they are knighted.
 For example, when General Herbert Norman Schwarzkopf Jr. received an honorary knighthood from Queen Elizabeth II in 1991, he was not expected to kneel to receive his knighthood because he was not a British subject.
 Other exceptions for kneeling before a monarch when being knighted are old age, physical inability, or health conditions.

 Interacting with royalty

 Kneeling is a sign of reverence and submission when done toward royalty upon meeting them.
-Properly acknowledging the Crown is a nervous time for some individuals that are meeting royalty for the first time or are from a country without a monarch.
-They want to do what is appropriate.

 During the reign of Queen Elizabeth I, she valued the bend of an individual's knee to her over a verbal commitment as an act of loyalty.
 Those that would comply, like one of her favorite courtiers Blanche Parry, would be rewarded with proximity to the Crown and other political gifts.
 However, the British Royal Family and the Royal Household at Buckingham Palace now no longer insist or require individuals to follow traditional codes of behavior when greeting a member of the Royal Family.
 They still accept people who wish to follow the traditional codes, but they understand if an individual is not comfortable with kneeling, amongst other gestures, in submission.